Bug reports: how to write expected results

 1.1 What you are presenting is just an improvement of an existing process.
 This time, it's best to use the word "could":

-E. g.: Expected result: The app could make it as easy for the user to reject cookies as it is to accept them.
+• Expected result: The app could make rejecting cookies as easy as accepting them.

 See more: It’s easy to accept all cookies, but how difficult is it to reject all of them?